Table of contents

 .tar.gz files in Linux.

-There are two most commonly used utilities for extracting and opening a file archives in Linux:
+There are two most commonly used utilities for extracting and opening file archives in Linux:

-gzip is the most commonly used tool in the Linux world that reduces file size using Lempel-Ziv coding (LZ77) while keeping the original file mode, timestamp, and ownership.
+gzip The most commonly used tool in the Linux world reduces file size using Lempel-Ziv coding (LZ77) while keeping the original file mode, timestamp, and ownership.

-By the way, the same algorithm is used for compressing web elements which allows loading web pages faster.
+By the way, the same algorithm is used for compressing web elements which allow loading web pages faster.

 gzip-compressed file ends with a